Dividend vs Salary Calculator

 Why is a low salary with dividends more tax-efficient?

-Dividends are taxed at lower rates than salary (8.75% vs 20% basic rate) and don’t attract National Insurance.
-By keeping your salary at or near the Personal Allowance, you avoid income tax and NI on that portion, while the remaining profit is extracted as dividends at a lower overall rate.
+Dividends are taxed at lower rates than salary (10.75% vs 20% basic rate) and don’t attract National Insurance.
+By keeping your salary at or near the Personal Allowance, you avoid income tax and NI on that portion, while the rest of your pay is extracted as dividends at a lower overall rate.

 What salary level should I set as a director?